-Helen DixonLondonHelen Dixon (b.
-1986) was born in London where she is now based.
+Helen DixonLondonHelen Dixon was born in London in 1986, where she is now based.
 She received her BA (Hons) from Chelsea College of Arts, London following a Foundation from Camberwell College of Arts, London.
-She works by the principles ‘energy is neither created, nor is it destroyed’ and ‘the elements suffer continual rearrangement.’
+She works by the principles, ‘energy is neither created, nor is it destroyed’, and, ‘the elements suffer continual rearrangement.’
 Her focus is the cyanotype photographic process, which produces an exquisite Prussian blue image.
 She has been exhibited at Tate Modern and The Royal Academy of Arts amongst others.
 Recognition include the Aesthetics Art Prize (2019).
 Follow her on Instagram @hahahelen.

 Each print from the Big Blue series shows a wave in isolation, one momentary formation in an ongoing process of continual transformation.

 Paper: Heritage Rag - an unbuffered 300gsm/medium weight printmaking paper